juanico10/Pihole_list/README.md

 # Pihole_list
-El proyecto <strong>Pi-hole_list</strong> es un proyecto en el cual bloqueamos y protegemos en toda la red a través de su propio hardware.
-En este repositorio se instala con <strong>docker®</strong>.
-Pi-hole® y Adguard Home® es un sumidero de DNS que protege sus dispositivos de contenidos no deseados sin necesidad de instalar ningún software del lado del cliente.
+The project <strong>Pi-hole_list</strong> is a project in which we block and protect the entire network through its own hardware.
+In this repository it is installed with <strong>docker®</strong>.
+Pi-hole® and Adguard Home® is a DNS sinkhole that protects your devices from unwanted content without the need to install any client-side software.

 <p align="center">